 HOW TO SUBMIT:

-GI Film Festival San Diego is exclusively accepting entries via FilmFreeway.
+The festival is no longer accepting submissions for the 2022 event.
+All submissions are handled via FilmFreeway.
 FilmFreeway offers free HD online screeners, unlimited video storage, digital press kits, and more.
 Filmmakers who are FilmFreeway Gold members can get a discount on the submission fee.

 FILM AND VIDEO ENTRIES: